yhkwok326/CS506_final-/README.md

 # Alzheimer's Disease MRI Classification Project

+# Project Goals

-## Description of the Project
+### Description of the Project

-We want to develop a deep learning-based system to automatically classify different stages (Mild_Demented,Moderate_Demented,Non_Demented,Very_Mild_Demented) of Alzheimer's disease using brain MRI scans.
+Our goal of this project is to implement deep learning-based system for automated classification of Alzheimer's disease stages using brain MRI scans.
+The system can categorize scans into four stages: Non-Demented, Very Mild Demented, Mild Demented, and Moderate Demented.

-## Goals
-1. Build/use a machine learning model that can classify Alzheimer's disease stages from MRI scans with accuracy exceeding 90%
-2. Develop a system that can process and analyze MRI scans
-3. Generate attention maps highlighting the specific brain regions influencing the classification decision

 ### Data Collection